quarcs-lab/public-website2/content/portfolio/webinars.md

 ### QuaRCS-lab webinar series

-> The QuaRCS-lab webinar series provides a platform for young researchers around the world to present and discuss their work.
+> The QuaRCS-lab webinar series provides a platform for researchers around the world to present and discuss their latest quantitative research about sustainable development, economic growth, and regional inequality.
+If you are interested in these topics as well as quantitative methods, please register and join us.

 - The webinars take place once or twice in a month via ZOOM.
 The time and date can vary depending on the location of the speaker.